 Different forms of vitamin C support our health in varying ways, so it’s important to know which high quality sources of vitamin C to turn toward.
 Some of the best food sources of vitamin C are rosehips, kiwi, oranges, tangerines, and tomatoes.
 You can read about the healing properties of these foods and their specific vitamin C profile in my book Life-Changing Foods.
 Another great source of one essential form of vitamin C (there are many) is from freshly juiced fennel.
 Drinking 16oz of straight fennel juice on an empty stomach daily can offer many wonderful health benefits over time.
 All fruits and vegetables contain some vitamin C, so focusing your diet largely on fresh produce will naturally help to boost your vitamin C intake.

-Ester-C® is a supplemental form of vitamin C that can be very helpful for a wide range of people.
-The particular Ester-C® supplement I prefer is especially effective because it contains important complementary bioflavonoids that support our health, along with the Ester-C® itself.
+Micro-C is a supplemental form of vitamin C that can be very helpful for a wide range of people.
+Micro-C contains important complementary bioflavonoids that support our health, along with the vitamin C itself.
 It also contains rose hips, and the vitamin C in rose hips has the power to transform and activate the other forms of vitamin C found in the supplement, along with any vitamin C from food sources you consume, making them stronger.
 Plus, the vitamin C in rose hips is the most bioidentical, bioavailable form of vitamin C in existence—that is, the most usable form for our bodies.
-Ester-C® is also very gentle on the system, so if someone has digestive issues or is very sensitive, this Ester-C® is a good choice.
+Micro-C is also very gentle on the system, so if someone has digestive issues or is very sensitive, it's a good choice.

 Your Nutrient-Enhancing Friend